gem version

 Traffic may appear unbalanced between processes

-Because Passenger prefers to load balance to the first request, traffic may appear unbalanced between processes.
-Here is an example from passenger-status
+Because Passenger prefers to load balance to the oldest request in the generation, traffic may appear unbalanced between processes.
+Here is an example from passenger-status:

 /var/www/phusion_blog/current/public: